nijotz/eighty-columns/README.md

-A simple vim plugin for toggling the coloring of the 80 column limit.
-This was in my vimrc, but thought I'd pull it out to a plugin share with others.
+A simple vim plugin for toggling the coloring of, and the wrapping of text, at the 80 column limit.
+This was in my vimrc, but thought I'd pull it out to a plugin to share with others.
 Just drop this in the bundle directory if you have pathogen.
-Otherwise, the contents of eighty-cols.vim can simply be placed in your vimrc.
+Otherwise, the contents of eighty-columns can simply be placed in your vimrc.

 * Defaults to all columns after 80 being colored.
-* Toggles globally
+* Toggles per buffer.
-* Toggles between 80, 100, 120, and off
+* Toggles between 80, 100, 120, and off.
+* Also sets `textwidth` so that `gq`, `gqq`, etc. wrap at the column limit.

 Bind a key to toggle coloring lines past 80, in your vimrc:
 ```vimrc